ibm-wsc/WCA4Z-Wildfire-Workshop/docs/labs/understand.md

 ## Explore the application using ADDI and IBM Developer for z/OS

+In simple terms, ADDI consists of features to *build* an ADDI project that contains detailed application information, and features to *analyze* the ADDI project that you have built.
+For this lab, the *build* process has alredy been performed against the *GenApp* project, and you will start with the *analyze* process, which you will perform within the [*IBM Developer for z/OS (IDz)*](https://www.ibm.com/products/developer-for-zos){target="_blank" rel="noopener"} product, using the [*Application Discovery Browser Perspective*](https://www.ibm.com/docs/en/addi/6.1.3?topic=perspectives-application-discovery-browser-perspective){target="_blank" rel"noopener"}.

-6. Open [*IBM Developer for z/OS (IDz)*](https://www.ibm.com/products/developer-for-zos){target="_blank" rel="noopener"} from the taskbar by single-clicking on the icon highlighted below.
+6. Open *IBM Developer for z/OS (IDz)* from the taskbar by single-clicking on the icon highlighted below.
 IDz is built on the open source Eclipse project.
 The *ADDI Analyze Client* functionality is delivered via Eclipse-based plugins, so the application architect performs analysis within IDz using functionality provided by these plugins.

     ![zva-desktop-idz](../images/zva-desktop-idz.png)

 7. After a short while you will probably see a "splash screen" for *IBM Developer for z/OS*.
 Then it will disappear and you may be prompted with the *Select a directory as workspace* popup window.
 If you receive this, leave the default workspace path unchanged and click *Launch*.

-    The correct workspace path should be:
+    The default workspace path on your lab system should be:

     ```
     C:\Users\Administrator\.zosexplorer